reynard-testing/reynard/README.md

   // When - we perform a checkout for the user try (Response response = client.newCall(request).execute()) {
-      // Given the system state after the interaction boolean paymentProcessed = PaymentService.getPaymentProcessedFor(userId);
+      // Given - the system state after the interaction boolean paymentProcessed = PaymentService.getPaymentProcessedFor(userId);
       boolean orderShipped = ShippingService.getOrderShippedFor(userId);

-      // Then - Either the user payed, and the order is shipped, or neither ocurred
+      // Then - either the user payed, and the order is shipped, or neither ocurred
       // Otherwise a user would be paying for nothing, or a order is shipped without payment boolean valid = (paymentProcessed && orderShipped) || (!paymentProcessed && !orderShipped);
       assertTrue(valid);